By Susan Munroe

 As a third-generation Holiday guide and granddaughter of company founders Dee and Sue Holladay, it would be easy to tell stories about Lauren’s connection with the river.
 The way she’s grown from a child at the oars of her father’s boat to a strong guide in her own right.
 We can talk about her artful “hot coffee” calls.
 But all that is only a part of who Lauren Wood is.
 She writes, “Ever since my first river trip at the age of two, muddy water has run a current through my veins and into my heart.”
 On that elemental foundation, Lauren has built an ethos—and the determination to live it—that is nothing short of inspiring.

 “A lot of us guides are interested in the environmental causes that relate to our rivers, but Lauren takes it to the next level,” says Tim “TJ” Sattelmeier.
 “Dee Holladay has always been all about how the company could play a role in those causes.
 I think that Lauren has taken his torch and carries it in her own way, in a very strong way.”

 A passionate activist for climate justice, social equality, and human rights, Lauren is the kind of person who makes you excited to carve your own mark onto the surfaces of the things you believe in.
 She’s been on the leading edge of a number of grassroots movements in her home community of Salt Lake City.
-Movements including Peaceful Uprising, a citizens group committed to defending a livable future through empowering nonviolent action.
-In 2013, Lauren was selected as the first recipient of a Hero Hatchery fellowship.
-It’s an innovative program led by an impressive A-list of activists and educators designed to teach and train Lauren to be an even-more-powerful spokesperson for the climate movement.
+Including co-founding a grassroots group Peaceful Uprising, a collection of people committed to defending a livable future through empowering and training folks in nonviolent direct action.
+She now sits as the Board Chair of the Utah Chapter of the Sierra Club.